Syracuse Art Galleries, Museums, Supplies & More

 Some of the best annual art shows and events in your area would be:

-We briefly mentioned it before but every December The Emerson hosts the Festival of Trees.
-The museum will be filled with celebrated artwork, holiday displays, live music, dancing, and all kinds of family fun.
+We briefly mentioned it before but every December The Emerson hosts the Festival of Trees when the museum will be filled with celebrated artwork, holiday displays, live music, dancing, and all kinds of family fun.

-We also gave a quick shout out to the Folk Art Center’s Teenage Competitive Art Exhibition each June.
-This exhibition is free to the public and provides a way for local high school students to demonstrate their skills.
+We also gave a quick shout out to the Folk Art Center’s Teenage Competitive Art Exhibition each June which is free to the public and provides a way for local high school students to demonstrate their skills.

-The Strathmore Neighborhood is where you can find Art on the Porches each September.
-There will be indie bands playing live music, painters, potters, sculptors and more showing off their latest works.
+The Strathmore Neighborhood is where you can find Art on the Porches each September when there will be indie bands playing live music, painters, potters, sculptors, and more showing off their latest works.

 Art Dealers & Appraisers